intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd_emulator.md

 # ESIMD kernel execution emulation on host.

+## Deprecation note

+ESIMD Emulator feature is deprecated and will be removed in the future.

 ## Introduction

 ESIMD implementation provides a feature to execute ESIMD kernels on the host